VirtoCommerce/vc-module-content/docs/theme-management.md

 ### Upload New Theme

 The system also allows add a new theme by uploading a theme zip file on 'Upload theme' blade.
-In order to upload the zip file, the admin should clicks the 'Upload' button on 'Themes list' blade and then simply drag and drop or browse the zip file on the opened 'Theme upload' blade
+In order to upload the zip file, the admin should click the 'Upload' button on 'Themes list' blade and then simply drag and drop or browse the zip file on the opened 'Theme upload' blade

 ![Upload theme](media/screen-upload-theme.png)